 We realized there is a great untapped resource for change in many countries - the newly forming grassroots community groups.
 These groups can be greatly boosted by small grants, to enable them to carry out community improvement projects of their own design.
 ECOLOGIA developed small grants programs, most particularly in the Baltic nations (1992-2003).
 Convinced of the great "ripple effect" of such small grants, we realized that many community organizations worldwide could benefit from them.
 But groups in developing countries had no way to connect with potential supporters from other countries.
 Likewise, the international philanthropic impulses of many middle-income Americans tended to be stifled by a lack of personal knowledge of specific groups and projects for whom a relatively modest amount of money would make a real difference.

-In early 2000, ECOLOGIA moved its US headquarters to Middlebury, Vermont.
+Move to Vermont In early 2000, ECOLOGIA moved its US headquarters to Middlebury, Vermont.
 Vermont's long tradition of community participation, environmental awareness, and respect for individual differences reinforces ECOLOGIA's organizational values.
 Middlebury is a congenial place for staff to live and work, and it provides an inspiring workplace for our international colleagues.
-ECOLOGIA is a member of the state-wide network of Vermont Businesses for Social Responsibility (VBSR) and was a founding member of VINN (the Vermont International Non-Profit Network).
-These organizations encourage innovation, reflection and synergy among participants.
+ECOLOGIA for many years was an active member of the state-wide network of Vermont Businesses for Social Responsibility (VBSR).
 As a Research Scholar in Environmental Studies at Middlebury College, ECOLOGIA's President, Randy Kritkausky, worked on academic and international service learning activities at Middlebury College and at the Monterey Institute for International Studies (MIIS).

 The "Orthogonal Economy" is defined as "...that sector of mainstream and Main Street business activity where owners accept marginal profitability as a trade-off for maintaining personal, community and environmental well-being, because market-based solutions don't always work."
-Since 2014, ECOLOGIA staff have been interviewing participants as part of an effort to highlight this significant and different path which has implications for sustainable development in the long term.
+In 2014, ECOLOGIA staff began interviewing small business owners as part of an effort to highlight this significant and different path which has implications for sustainable development in the long term.
 See The Orthogonal Economy for more information.

 Motives and Mission - Global Impact